dotnet/maui/CONTRIBUTING.md

 ## Prerequisite

 You will need to complete a Contribution License Agreement before any pull request can be accepted.
-Complete the CLA at https://cla2.dotnetfoundation.org/.
+Review the CLA at https://cla.dotnetfoundation.org/.
+When you submit a pull request, a CLA assistant bot will confirm you have completed the agreement, or provide you with an opportunitiy to do so.

 ## Contributing Code